NYU-Intro-Experimental-Physics-II-Spr24/Lab0/README.md

-# Lab 0 [IEP II, Spring 2024]
+# Lab0 [IEP II, Spring 2024]

-LAB 0 IS DUE BY THE BEGINNING OF YOUR LAB SECTION NEXT WEEK (FEB 5 or FEB 6).
+LAB0 IS DUE BY THE BEGINNING OF YOUR LAB SECTION NEXT WEEK (FEB 5 or FEB 6).

 This read me and associated assignment are adapted from [Jeremey Manning's Psych 32 Assignment Hello, World!](github.com/ContextLab/psyc32-hello-world/) and from [Marc Gershow's NYUExperimentalPhysics1-2021/Assignment0
 ](github.com/NYU-IEP-2022-2023-Assignments/Assignment0).